operator-framework/community-operators/docs/contributing.md

 ## A primer to Kubernetes Community Operators

-This projects collects Operators and publishes them to OperatorHub.io, a central registry for community-powered Kubernetes Operators.
+This project collects Operators and publishes them to OperatorHub.io, a central registry for community-powered Kubernetes Operators.
 For OperatorHub.io your Operator needs to work with vanilla Kubernetes.
 This project also collects Community Operators that work with OpenShift to be displayed in the embedded OperatorHub.
 If you are new to Operators, start [here](https://github.com/operator-framework/getting-started).

 ## Sign Your Work